-We often think about how far we are from our goals and forget to think about how far we’ve come.
+We often think about how far we are from our goals and forget to think how far we’ve come.

-You’ve grown a lot mentally and became more skilled in blogging and marketing since you started, wouldn’t you agree?
-If that’s the case, you should be proud of yourself for getting this far because most people fail at blogging by becoming impatient and giving up too early.
+If that’s the case, you should be proud of yourself for getting this far because most bloggers fail from becoming too impatient and giving up too early.

 Just imagine how much further you’ll be 1 year, 5 years, or even 10 years from now if you keep your blog going.
 You could possibly turn your blog into a full-time career!
 This future should give you a boost in your blogger motivation!

 4. Look at other bloggers who inspire you

 These bloggers put in an unbelievable amount of hard work and overcame many obstacles to get to where they are today.
 You need to do the same.